Sergio0831/tip-calculator-app/README.md

 This is a solution to the
 [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help me improve my coding skills by building realistic projects.

 ## Table of contents